chainyo/pizza-challenge/docs/index.md

 As you can see, the model is not *very good*. 😅

-Because, I'm not really confident in the model choice and the tools I used, I decided to give up on this approach and try a deep learning model, which passion me more.
+Because, I was not really confident in the model choice and the tools I used, I decided to give up on this approach and try a deep learning model, which passion me more.

 ## 🧠 Deep Learning Model